Progress report for GNE19-204

 To measure the microarthropod community we collected three composite soil samples in each plot, each composed of three soil cores collected from randomized locations in the plots.
 Each composite soil sample was placed on a Berlese funnel and the microarthropods were extracted into 70% ethanol over a 3‐day period.
-After extraction, the microarthropods will be identified and quantified under a dissecting microscope, however this step has not been completed as of December 2019.
+After extraction, the microarthropods will be identified and quantified under a dissecting microscope.
+Work on microarthropod identification and quantification began in 2020 and will continue during 2021.

 We collected additional soil to send to the Cornell Soil Health Lab for analysis of the soil protein and soil aggregate stability.
 A hand trowel was used to collect three composite samples in each plot, each composed of a trowel full of soil collected from 3 randomized locations in the plots.
 Soil was sent to the lab for analysis.